 Other developments affecting the book industry are Internet sales, self-publishing efforts, and on-demand printing.
 The Internet has provided an alternative way of ordering books, which has deeply affected brick-and-mortar bookstores.
 Internet outlets, such as Amazon, have experienced phenomenal growth, many times at the expense—even demise, as in the case of the Borders Group—of traditional booksellers.
 Today, some authors are also taking on the role of publisher and self-publishing their own work.
 In these instances, the author controls all stages of the production and distribution processes.
 On-demand printing refers to producing books as they are needed.
 This method usually allows high-quality books to be printed in a cost-effective manner.

 Publishers, especially those in the atlas, music, and greeting card arenas, are in tight competition with other producers of entertainment and knowledge-enhancement media because technology is rapidly changing and opening up new options for expansion.
-Atlas publishers have seen their businesses go by the wayside as people abandon paper maps for global positioning and satellite systems.
-For instance, Waze, a mobile computing app navigation application used by more than 50 million people, as of June 2013, employs crowd-sourcing technology to inform users of real-time traffic patterns and detours.
-IBISWorld, an industry and market research company, reports that map publishers will be challenged as their markets retract throughout the next decade.
+Atlas publishers have seen their businesses go by the wayside as people abandon paper maps for mobile apps and global positioning and satellite systems.
+For instance, Waze, a mobile navigation app used by more than 150 million people, as of August 2019, employs crowd-sourcing technology to inform users of real-time traffic patterns and detours.

 Music publishers, those who “songplug,” license intellectual property, and collect revenue, are also losing ground as physical album sales plummet.
 Listeners now pay less for music through streaming and flattening downloadable fees.
 IBISWorld reports that music publishers must evolve by partnering with mobile services, streaming outlets, and wireless services, where, for example, sales of ringtones based on popular songs can generate significant income.